 Samsung Battery Crisis Has Cost Company $26 Billion

 Samsung’s problems are only just beginning.
-It’s estimated that the Note 7 recall will cost the company $1 billion.
+It’s estimated that the Note 7 recall will cost Samsung $1 billion.
 However, the reputational hit that the company has suffered could be even more damaging.
-The battery saga has already cost them $26 billion in market value since the Note 7 recall.
+The battery saga has already cost Samsung $26 billion in market value since the Note 7 recall.

 On September 16, 2016, the first lawsuit against Samsung for the Note 7 was filed by Jonathan Strobel in Florida.
 Similar to what Daniel Ramirez experienced, Mr. Strobel’s Note 7 allegedly exploded in his pocket, resulting in second degree burns on his right thigh.